shaloo/docs.arcana/docs/db/config_dApp_with_db.md

 #### Usage per Application

-Arcana Network maintains per application usage statistics separately for both the 'Testnet' and 'Mainnet' configuration profiles.
+Arcana Network maintains per-application usage statistics separately for both the 'Testnet' and 'Mainnet' configuration profiles.

 In the *Manage Apps* dashboard screen, all registered applications are listed as cards.
 Each application card displays the 'Total Users' statistic.
 This refers to the total monthly active application users that are utilizing the Arcana Testnet/Mainnet.
-To view per application usage details, you need to select 'Testnet' or 'Mainnet' profile and look at the Application dashboard screen that displays the following user statistics:
+To view per application usage details, you need to select 'Testnet' or 'Mainnet' profile and look at the Application dashboard screen that displays the following usage statistics:

-* Number of logged in users
+* Number of logged-in users

 Use the 'Daily' and 'Monthly' tabs to see the respective usage statistics.